 For my club, my community, and my world."

-When repeating the pledge, a member raises the right hand to the side of the head while speaking the first line, lowers the hand over the heart while speaking the second line, extends the hand, palm upwards, while speaking the third line, and stands straight while speaking the fourth and fifth lines.
+When repeating the pledge, I was instructed to raise my right hand to the side of my head while speaking the first line, lower my hand over my heart while speaking the second line, extend my hand, palm upwards, while speaking the third line, and stand straight while speaking the fourth and fifth lines.
+I also recited the 4-H motto,

-The 4-H motto is" To make the best better."
-Whenever I say this motto, I am reminded of the words of St. Jerome who postulates,
+This motto reminded me of the words of St. Jerome who postulates,

 Both the pledge and motto meant a lot to me growing up.
-These profound words propelled me to work hard at whatever I do if I want to be successful.
-It resonates with me throughout my journey and plays an important part in motivating me to be an overcomer and an achiever.
+These profound words encouraged me to work hard at whatever I do if I want to be successful.